MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

----
+provides---
-title: Metrics Export through Data Collection Rules (Preview)
+title: Metrics export through data collection rules (Preview)
 description: Learn how to create data collection rules for metrics.
 author: EdB-MSFT
 ms.author: edbaynash
 services: azure-monitor
 ms.topic: conceptual
 ms.date: 09/15/2024
+ms.custom: references_regions
 ---

-# Metrics Export through Data Collection Rules (Preview)
+# Metrics export through data collection rules (Preview)

 Data collection rules (DCRs) are used to collect monitoring data from your Azure resources.
 For a list of data collection scenario, see [Data collection rules - Overview](./data-collection-rule-overview.md).
 You can now use DCRs to collect and export platform metrics.